Choosing the Right Plot of Land to Build a House

 3. Legal Status

-Verifying the legal status of the land is crucial to avoid future disputes:
+Ensuring the legal status of the land is crucial to avoid future disputes.
+Here’s what you should look out for:

 3.1 Type of Deed